 The Open Voting Consortium (OVC) is developing a PC-based open source voting machine with an accessible voter-verified paper ballot.
 We intend to use an open source operating system for the PC, such as Knoppix, a variant of Linux that boots off of a CD.
-The polling place system consists of a Voter Sign-in Station, an Electronic Voting Station, an Electronic Voting Station with a Reading-Impaired Interface, a Ballot Verification Station, and a Ballot Reconciliation Station.
-See Figure 1 (at end of paper).
+The polling place system consists of a Voter Signin Station, an Electronic Voting Station, an Electronic Voting Station with a Reading Impaired Interface, a Ballot Verification Station, and a Ballot Reconciliation Station.
 In addition, there are components at the county canvassing site that are discussed only briefly in this paper.